elgu-ucsd/hawaii-restaurant-analysis/README.md

 **Research Question:** Do certain naming features of Hawaii restaurants correlate with higher price levels and average ratings?

-This question is relevant because restaurant names are intentional and important to how businesses reflect their style and identity.
+This question is relevant because restaurant names are intentional and play an important role in how businesses reflect their style and identity.
 Understanding whether these naming choices relate to customer ratings or price can reveal patterns in how restaurants are presented and perceived.

 The following dataset was originally scraped and used in the research papers [UCTopic: Unsupervised Contrastive Learning for Phrase Representations and Topic Mining](https://aclanthology.org/2022.acl-long.426.pdf) and [Personalized Showcases: Generating Multi-Modal Explanations for Recommendations](https://arxiv.org/pdf/2207.00422).